whitwort/dropdownButtonInput/README.md

 # dropdownButtonInput

-A shiny input widget using a Bootstrap dropdown button
+A shiny input widget that uses a Bootstrap button dropdown.